-We recently caught up with Youth Commissioner on social, emotional, and academic development, Michael Degaga to hear how the first semester of his freshman year at the George Washington University went.
+We recently caught up with Youth Commissioner Michael Degaga to hear how his first semester at the George Washington University went.

 Tell us about your first semester of college.

 My first semester of college went well.
 I primarily took math and science classes along with their corresponding laboratory sections.
 I particularly enjoyed my biology class.
 I have been intentionally inactive with regards to extracurricular involvement so that I could first adjust to college academic rigor.
 However, I am part of the Ethio – Eritrean Student Association, and have attended a few events.

 What new projects or activities have you gotten involved in?